 Need Help with Your Teenage Boy?
 Though You are Looking for Military Schools in Inwood, West Virginia, Would You Take a Look At Gateway Christian Military School in Florida Instead?

-Gateway Boys Academy is a lower cost military school in West Florida like no other.
+Gateway Boys Academy is a military-like school designed to help boys become responsible, respectable young men.
 We are a military academy, an accredited school, and a working ranch and farm, as well as counseling and mentoring, competitive team sports, a spiritual emphasis, and hands-on outreach to help disadvantaged people in third-world countries.
 All of these are meant to bring about change in a boy’s heart and life.
 Similar to the structure and order of a military school, at Gateway wayward teen boys soon become respectful, confident leaders and responsible citizens.

 Though not in Inwood, West Virginia, You Can Set the Stage for a New Start and a New Direction for Your Boy by Having Him Spend Time Here in this Special Military School

-Over 1000 boys from each of the 50 states and internationally have put their lives back on track at Gateway Boys Academy.
+Over 1000 boys from each of the 50 states and other countries have put their lives back on track at Gateway Boys Academy.
 We enroll teen boys from all around the nation, including from Inwood, West Virginia.

 Our Friendly Staff Teach Our Students a Better Way to Live

 Gateway Boys Academy serves teenagers ages 12 to 17 who have made rebellious choices in life.
 Our military school is in the panhandle of Florida, and our campus is accessible from Inwood, West Virginia and cities throughout the nation.
 While the program is very disciplined and structured, we commit to demonstrating the love of God to every cadet, surrounding him with compassionate care.
 A number of our staff have been in your place, either having completed a similar program themselves or having enrolled a son of their own in our military school in the past.

-Teens start in our basic training platoon beneath the supervision of drill instructors.
+Teens start with a focus on responsibility and attitude adjustment beneath the supervision of drill instructors.
 For the first months, physical training, a packed schedule, attention to neatness and chores give them structure and establish order in their lives.

 Academic Success through High-Quality Curriculum and Passionate Teachers.